c1ay/scenarios/kubernetes-based-CICD-practical-bootcamp/lab-5-deploying-and-using-harbor-in-kubernetes/step11.md

 - Base image
 - Maintainer information
 - Image operation commands
-- commands to be executed when the container is started
+- commands to execute when the container is started

 When creating a mirror, the following points need to be considered: